 Haskell is also the author of two nonfiction books on musical subjects: The Early Music Revival: A History, which received full-page reviews in the New York Times Book Review and the London Times Literary Supplement; and The Attentive Listener: Three Centuries of Music Criticism, which Choice magazine praised as a “brilliant selection of articles [that] should prove useful to students and intriguing to researchers.”
 The French edition of The Early Music Revival, titled Les Voix d’un renouveau, won the 2014 Prix des Muses in musicology awarded by the Fondation Singer-Polignac in Paris.

 Maiden Flight, based largely on Katharine Wright’s articulate and highly revealing love letters, straddles the line between historical fiction and creative nonfiction.
 As such, it represents a fresh departure for the author.
 But whatever genre his books fall into, Haskell considers himself first and foremost a storyteller who aims to bring historical personalities and events to life for contemporary readers.
 He is currently at work on a biography of the early-20th-century attorney and social activist Frank P. Walsh, a stalwart champion of organized labor and civil liberties who was one of the Progressive Era’s unsung heroes.

-In addition to working as a free-lance book and journal editor, Haskell serves as program annotator for Carnegie Hall in New York, the Edinburgh Festival in Scotland, the Pierre Boulez Saal in Berlin, and other concert venues.
-An avid cellist and gardener, he lives in Guilford, Connecticut, with his wife, Ellen Cordes, a librarian at Yale University’s Lewis Walpole Library, and their book-loving daughter Lucy, a student at Oberlin College.
+In addition to working as a free-lance book and journal editor, Haskell is a regular program annotator for Carnegie Hall in New York, the Pierre Boulez Saal in Berlin, and other concert venues.
+An avid cellist and gardener, he lives in Guilford, Connecticut, with his wife, Ellen Cordes, a librarian at Yale University’s Lewis Walpole Library.